spyking-circus/spyking-circus/docs_sphinx/GUI/sorting.rst

 The template is matched all over the data, with a different amplitude each time.
 Each point of panel C represents a match, the y-axis is the amplitude, and x the time.
 When there is a refractory period violation (two spikes too close), the bigger spike appears as a yellow point, and the smaller one in green.
 The 3 gray lines correspond to the average amplitude, the minimal amplitude and the maximal one.

 Many templates should have a large number of amplitudes around 1, as a sanity check that the template matching algorithm is working.
-Howver, sometimes, some others can have amplitude that may be anormally small or large.
+However, sometimes, some others can have amplitude that may be abnormally small or large.
 These latter points are usually "wrong matches": they don't correspond to real occurrences of the template.
 Rather, the algorithm just fitted noise here, or the residual that remains after subtracting templates.
 Of course, you don't want to consider them as real spikes.
 So these amplitudes need to be separated from the other ones and removed.

 .. warning::